 The 3 mental blocks keeping your home cluttered (and how to break them)

-You look at the overflowing drawer, the packed bookshelf, or the mountain of toys, and you genuinely want to declutter.
+The rush of Christmas is over and the promise of the new year is staring you in the face.
+So is that overflowing drawer, the packed bookshelf, and the mountain of toys stacked in the corners in the kids room.
+You genuinely want to declutter.
 You know a calmer home creates a calmer heart.
 But every time you try to start, you freeze up.

 The truth is, clutter isn't just a physical problem, no, dear friends, it’s a mental and emotional problem.

-Let me break that down, before we can manage the stuff, we have to manage the thoughts that keep us chained to it.
-In this post, let’s identify the three most common mental blocks that keep you from having the peaceful, intentional home you desire, and learn how to break them down with simple shifts in perspective.
+Let me break that down… before we can manage the stuff, we have to manage the thoughts that keep us tied to them.
+I’ve identified the three most common mental blocks that keep you from having the peaceful, intentional home you desire, and the ways we can learn to break them down with simple shifts in perspective.

 Block 1: The "maybe someday" trap

-This is the trap that forces us to keep old cables, half-finished craft supplies, and clothing that doesn't quite fit.
+This is such and easy trap that forces us to keep old cables, half-finished craft supplies, and clothing that doesn't quite fit.
 It’s driven by a subtle fear of scarcity… a worry that what you have now isn't enough, or that you won't be able to easily replace something later.

-2. Make room for the present: Keeping things you might need is taking up space for things you do need and use right now.
-By releasing the "maybe," you create room for the clarity and usable space you need today.
+Make room for the present: Keeping things you might need is taking up space for things you do need and use right now.
+By releasing the "maybe," you create room for what really matters now and gives you back usable space you need today.

-Now don’t get me wrong, I’m not talking about ridding your home of everything under $20, each 20 adds up if you are having to replace everything all the time.
-We are simply talking about items that we don’t use daily or even often enough but we choose to store or find a place for them in our homes and garages.
+Now don’t get me wrong, I’m not talking about ridding your home of everything under $20!
+Each 20 adds up if you are having to replace everything all the time.
+We are simply talking about items that we don’t use daily or often enough, but we choose to store or find a place for them in our homes and garages.
 Use this block next time you find yourself thinking “maybe someday I will find a use for it” or “I may need it someday soon”.

 Block 2: The "guilt & obligation" block

 This block shows up when you try to declutter gifts, family heirlooms, or things a loved one gave you.
-It’s that tiny voice that says: "Aunt Susan will be hurt if I get rid of this," or "It was a gift, I have to keep it.!”
+It’s that tiny voice that says: "Aunt Susan will be hurt if I get rid of this," or the voice that says, "It was a gift, I have to keep it.!”

 Block 3: the "identity" block